-The treason clause is a product of the awareness of the Framers of the ''numerous and dangerous excrescences'' which had disfigured the English law of treason and was therefore intended to put it beyond the power of Congress to ''extend the crime and punishment of treason.''
-1283 The debate in the Convention, remarks in the ratifying conventions, and contemporaneous public comment make clear that a restrictive concept of the crime was imposed and that ordinary partisan divisions within political society were not to be escalated by the stronger into capital charges of treason, as so often had happened in England.
-1284
+The Treason Clause is a product of the awareness of the Framers of the "numerous and dangerous excrescences" which had disfigured the English law of treason and was therefore intended to put it beyond the power of Congress to "extend the crime and punishment of treason."1 The debate in the Convention, remarks in the ratifying conventions, and contemporaneous public comment make clear that a restrictive concept of the crime was imposed and that ordinary partisan divisions within political society were not to be escalated by the stronger into capital charges of treason, as so often had happened in England.2

-Thus, the Framers adopted two of the three formulations and the phraseology of the English Statute of Treason enacted in 1350, 1285 but they conspicuously omitted the phrase defining as treason the ''compass[ing] or imagin[ing] the death of our lord the King,'' 1286 under which most of the English law of ''constructive treason'' had been developed.
-1287 Beyond limiting the power of Congress to define treason, 1288 the clause also prescribes limitations upon Congress' ability to make proof of the offense easy to establish 1289 and its ability to define punishment.8
+Thus, the Framers adopted two of the three formulations and the phraseology of the English Statute of Treason enacted in 1350,3 but they conspicuously omitted the phrase defining as treason the "compass[ing] or imagin[ing] the death of our lord the King,"4 under which most of the English law of "constructive treason" had been developed.5 Beyond limiting the power of Congress to define treason,6 the clause also prescribes limitations upon Congress's ability to make proof of the offense easy to establish7 and its ability to define punishment.8

-On the basis of these considerations and due to the fact that no part of the crime charged had been committed in the District of Columbia, the Court held that Bollman and Swartwout could not be tried in the District and ordered their discharge.
-He continued by saying that ''the crime of treason should not be extended by construction to doubtful cases'' and concluded that no conspiracy for overturning the Government and ''no enlisting of men to effect it, would be an actual levying of war."11
+On the basis of these considerations and because no part of the crime charged had been committed in the District of Columbia, the Court held that Bollman and Swartwout could not be tried in the District, and ordered their discharge.
+Marshall continued by saying that "the crime of treason should not be extended by construction to doubtful cases" and concluded that "no conspiracy for overturning the Government and no enlisting of men to effect it, would be an actual levying of war."11

-Not long afterward, the Chief Justice went to Richmond to preside over the trial of Burr himself.
-His ruling 1293 denying a motion to introduce certain collateral evidence bearing on Burr's activities is significant both for rendering the latter's acquittal inevitable and for the qualifications and exceptions made to the Bollman decision.
+Not long afterward, the Chief Justice went to Richmond to preside over the trial of Aaron Burr.
+His ruling12 denying a motion to introduce certain collateral evidence bearing on Burr's activities is significant both for rendering the latter's acquittal inevitable and for the qualifications and exceptions made to the Bollman decision.
 In brief, this ruling held that Burr, who had not been present at the assemblage on Blennerhassett's Island, could be convicted of advising or procuring a levying of war only upon the testimony of two witnesses to his having procured the assemblage.
 This operation having been covert, such testimony was naturally unobtainable.
 The net effect of Marshall's pronouncements was to make it extremely difficult to convict one of levying war against the United States short of the conduct of or personal participation in actual hostilities.13

 Aid and Comfort to the Enemy

-The Cramer Case .--Since the Bollman case, the few treason cases which have reached the Supreme Court were outgrowths of World War II and have charged adherence to enemies of the United States and the giving of aid and comfort.
+Since Bollman, the few treason cases that have reached the Supreme Court were outgrowths of World War II and have charged adherence to enemies of the United States and the giving of aid and comfort.
 In the first of these, Cramer v.
-United States, 1295 the issue was whether the ''overt act'' had to be ''openly manifest treason'' or if it was enough if, when supported by the proper evidence, it showed the required treasonable intention.
-1296 The Court in a five-to-four opinion by Justice Jackson in effect took the former view holding that ''the two-witness principle'' interdicted ''imputation of incriminating acts to the accused by circumstantial evidence or by the testimony of a single witness,'' 1297 even though the single witness in question was the accused himself. ''Every act, movement, deed, and word of the defendant charged to constitute treason must be supported by the testimony of two witnesses,'' 1298 Justice Jackson asserted.
+United States,14 the issue was whether the "overt act" had to be "openly manifest treason" or if it was enough if, when supported by the proper evidence, it showed the required treasonable intention.15 The Court, in a five-to-four opinion by Justice Jackson, in effect took the former view holding that "the two-witness principle" interdicted "imputation of incriminating acts to the accused by circumstantial evidence or by the testimony of a single witness,"16 even though the single witness in question was the accused himself.
+"Every act, movement, deed, and word of the defendant charged to constitute treason must be supported by the testimony of two witnesses,"17 Justice Jackson asserted.
 Justice Douglas in a dissent, in which Chief Justice Stone and Justices Black and Reed concurred, contended that Cramer's treasonable intention was sufficiently shown by overt acts as attested to by two witnesses each, plus statements made by Cramer on the witness stand.

-The Haupt Case .--The Supreme Court sustained a conviction of treason, for the first time in its history, in 1947 in Haupt v.
-United States.
-1299 Here it was held that although the overt acts relied upon to support the charge of treason--defendant's harboring and sheltering in his home his son who was an enemy spy and saboteur, assisting him in purchasing an automobile, and in obtaining employment in a defense plant--were all acts which a father would naturally perform for a son, this fact did not necessarily relieve them of the treasonable purpose of giving aid and comfort to the enemy.
-Speaking for the Court, Justice Jackson said: ''No matter whether young Haupt's mission was benign or traitorous, known or unknown to the defendant, these acts were aid and comfort to him.
+The Supreme Court sustained a conviction of treason, for the first time in its history, in 1947 in Haupt v.
+United States.18 Here it was held that although the overt acts relied upon to support the charge of treason – defendant's harboring and sheltering in his home his son who was an enemy spy and saboteur, assisting him in purchasing an automobile, and in obtaining employment in a defense plant—were all acts which a father would naturally perform for a son, this fact did not necessarily relieve them of the treasonable purpose of giving aid and comfort to the enemy.
+Speaking for the Court, Justice Jackson said: "No matter whether young Haupt's mission was benign or traitorous, known or unknown to the defendant, these acts were aid and comfort to him.
 In the light of this mission and his instructions, they were more than casually useful; they were aids in steps essential to his design for treason.
 If proof be added that the defendant knew of his son's instruction, preparation and plans, the purpose to aid and comfort the enemy becomes clear."19

-The Court held that conversation and occurrences long prior to the indictment were admissible evidence on the question of defendant's intent.
-And more important, it held that the constitutional requirement of two witnesses to the same overt act or confession in open court does not operate to exclude confessions or admissions made out of court, where a legal basis for the conviction has been laid by the testimony of two witnesses of which such confessions or admissions are merely corroborative.
-This relaxation of restrictions surrounding the definition of treason evoked obvious satisfaction from Justice Douglas who saw in the Haupt decision a vindication of his position in the Cramer case.
+The Court held that conversation and occurrences long prior to the indictment were admissible evidence on the question of the defendant's intent.
+And more importantly, it held that the constitutional requirement of two witnesses to the same overt act or confession in open court does not operate to exclude confessions or admissions made out of court, where a legal basis for the conviction has been laid by the testimony of two witnesses of which such confessions or admissions are merely corroborative.
+This relaxation of restrictions surrounding the definition of treason evoked obvious satisfaction from Justice Douglas, who saw in Haupt a vindication of his position in Cramer.
 His concurring opinion contains what may be called a restatement of the law of treason and merits quotation at length:

-The Kawakita Case .--Kawakita v.
-United States 1302 was decided on June 2, 1952.
-The facts are sufficiently stated in the following headnote: ''At petitioner's trial for treason, it appeared that originally he was a native-born citizen of the United States and also a national of Japan by reason of Japanese parentage and law.
+Kawakita v.
+United States21 was decided on June 2, 1952.
+The facts are sufficiently stated in the following headnote: "At petitioner's trial for treason, it appeared that originally he was a native-born citizen of the United States and also a national of Japan by reason of Japanese parentage and law.
 While a minor, he took the oath of allegiance to the United States; went to Japan for a visit on an American passport; and was prevented by the outbreak of war from returning to this country.
 During the war, he reached his majority in Japan; changed his registration from American to Japanese, showed sympathy with Japan and hostility to the United States; served as a civilian employee of a private corporation producing war materials for Japan; and brutally abused American prisoners of war who were forced to work there.
-After Japan's surrender, he registered as an American citizen; swore that he was an American citizen and had not done various acts amounting to expatriation; and returned to this country on an American passport.''
-The question whether, on this record Kawakita had intended to renounce American citizenship, said the Court, in sustaining conviction, was peculiarly one for the jury and their verdict that he had not so intended was based on sufficient evidence.
+After Japan's surrender, he registered as an American citizen; swore that he was an American citizen and had not done various acts amounting to expatriation; and returned to this country on an American passport."
+The question whether, on this record, Kawakita had intended to renounce American citizenship, said the Court, in sustaining conviction, was peculiarly one for the jury and their verdict that he had not so intended was based on sufficient evidence.
 An American citizen, it continued, owes allegiance to the United States wherever he may reside, and dual nationality does not alter the situation.22

 Doubtful State of the Law of Treason Today